panzerdp/dmitripavlutin.com/content/posts/114-array-at/index.md

 ## 3. Summary

 The array accessor syntax in JavaScript is the usual and good way to access items of arrays.
-Just put the index variable in square brakets `array[index]`, and get the array item value at that index.
+Just put the index variable in square brackets `array[index]`, and get the array item value at that index.

-In some cases, however, to access the array item from the tail (use a negative index) using the regular accessor isn't convinient since regular accessor doesn't access negative indexes.
+In some cases, however, to access the array item from the tail (use a negative index) using the regular accessor isn't convenient since the regular accessor doesn't access negative indexes.
 So, for example, to access the latest element of the array you have to use a long expression: `array[array.length - 1]`.

-Fortuantely, the new array method `array.at(index)` lets you access the array elements by index as a regular accessor.
-What's better, `array.at(index)` also accepts negative indexes, in which case the method access the elements from the tail.
+Fortunately, the new array method `array.at(index)` lets you access the array elements by index as a regular accessor.
+What's better, `array.at(index)` also accepts negative indexes, in which case the method accesses the elements from the tail.

 Just include the [array.prototype.at](https://github.com/es-shims/Array.prototype.at) polyfill into your application, and start using `array.at()` today!